sequenceiq/blog-test/source/_posts/2014-10-03-cascading-topk-on-tex.markdown

                 .setGatherPartitions(4)
                 .buildProperties(properties);
 ```

-Then in order to use the Apache Tez, setup the Tez specific Flow Connector.
+Then in order to use Apache Tez, setup the Tez specific Flow Connector.

 ``` java
 FlowConnector flowConnector = new Hadoop2TezFlowConnector(properties);
 ```
 After that we do the algorithm part of the flow.
 We need an input and output which comes as command-line arguments.
-We are going to work on CSV files, so we have to use TextDelimited scheme.
-Also we need to define our input pipe and taps (source/sink).
+We are going to work on CSV files for the sake of simplicity, so we have to use the `TextDelimited` scheme.
+Also we need to define our input pipe and taps (`source/sink`).
-We can compute Top K with 2 [group](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N205A3) and 2 [every](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N20438) operation.
+We can compute a TopK with 2 [groups](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N205A3) and 2 [every](http://docs.cascading.org/cascading/2.5/userguide/html/ch03s03.html#N20438) operations.

 ``` java
         final String inputPath = args[0];